An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models: Detailed Derivations for Two-Layer Symmetric Parameterization

 \paragraph{Dynamics of the overlap} Note the dynamics of the overlap

-This shows that when all the overlaps are initialized as zero, they will stay at zero, i.e. when weights are initialized to be aligned to the eigenbasis, it will stay aligned.
+This shows that when all the overlaps are initialized as zero, they will stay at zero, i.e., when weights are initialized to be aligned to the eigenbasis, they will stay aligned.
+We will first solve the aligned case analytically in Sec.~\ref{apd:two_layer_aligned_dynamics}, and then analyze the dynamics of overlap qualitatively in Sec.~\ref{apd:two_layer_qualitative_overlap_dynamics}.

-\subsubsection{Simplifying assumption: orthogonal initialization $q_{k}^{T}q_{m}=0$}
+\subsubsection{Simplifying assumption: orthogonal initialization $q_{k}^{\top}q_{m}=0$}

-Consider the simple case where each $q_{k}^{T}q_{m}=0,\ k\neq m$ at network initialization. i.e. each $q$ are orthogonal to each other.
-Then, it's easy to show that $\frac{d}{d\tau}(q_{k}^{T}q_{m})=0$ at the start and throughout training.
+Consider the simple case where each $q_{k}^{\top}q_{m}=0,\ \forall k\neq m$ at network initialization, i.e., each $q$ are orthogonal to each other.
+Then, it's easy to show that $\frac{d}{d\tau}(q_{k}^{\top}q_{m})=0$ at the start and throughout training.
 Thus, we know orthogonally initialized modes will evolve independently.

 Note this assumption can also be written as